How to Go to An Open House: 12 Steps to Follow

 Remember, people go to open houses for all kinds of reasons, including just for fun.
 Rest assured that even a crowded open house might not get swamped with offers, though it does depend on the market.

-Step 12: Wait until you leave to discuss the house with fellow attendees
+Step 13: Wait until you leave to discuss the house with fellow attendees

-Whatever your open house needs currently are, don’t be afraid to head in.
-As long as you are respectful to the seller’s wishes and you stay mindful of the listing agent’s time, you’ll have a great opportunity to add to your home research.
+Whatever your open house needs are, don’t be afraid to head in.
+As long as you are respectful of the seller’s wishes and you stay mindful of the listing agent’s time, you’ll have a great opportunity to add to your home research.
 Partner with an experienced buyer’s agent as you explore the market.
 And you never know — you may end up closing on that home after the opening!

 Header Image Source: (Sophie Nito / Unsplash)